Nisithh/Machine_Learning/README.md

 yi is the actual value at that data point ypred is the predicted value at a particular datapoint

-To minimize the error here we use ordinary least squares method RSS(Residual Sum Of Squares)=sqrt(e1)+sqrt(e2)+---+sqrt(en)
+To minimize the error here we use ordinary least squares method---- RSS(Residual Sum Of Squares)=sqrt(e1)+sqrt(e2)+---+sqrt(en)

---Now when we replace value of  Yi & Ypred RSS=Sqrt(y1-β0-β1x1)+Sqrt(y2-β0-β1x2)+----+Sqrt(yn-β0-β1xn)
+--Now when we replace value of  Yi & Ypred----

+RSS=Sqrt(y1-β0-β1x1)+Sqrt(y2-β0-β1x2)+----+Sqrt(yn-β0-β1xn)

 ![Capture2](https://user-images.githubusercontent.com/16449922/60679612-dca36900-9ea5-11e9-94f9-3823f085f02e.JPG)